nizzyabi/platform/README.md

 ### Style test

-Checks if the best practices and the right coding format has been used:
+Check if the best practices and the right coding format have been used:

     npm run check
     or